rogalski/pygda-pylint-talk/SLIDES.md

 Const.NoneType(value=None)
 Const.int(value=6)
 ```

 ###### Observations
-- We know value passed to function; this value is `False` in boolean context, therefore `if` branch is not taken
+- We know value passed to function; this value is `3` which is `True` in boolean context, therefore `if` branch is not taken
 - Even in this simple example we are still deducing that return value *may possibly* be `None` (even though it's not possible)
 - Important when flow control statements are used (conditionals, exceptions, `continue`/`break` on loops etc.)

 ###### Conclusions
 - As of today, Pylint default config would avoid to emit warnings in case of ambiguity
 - Workaround, not a solution...